onjara/optic/streams/fileStream/README.md

 The buffer is flushed in the following scenarios:
 * The new log record, when added to the buffer, would cause the buffer to exceed the max buffer size
-* A log record with a log level greater than `ERROR` is logged
+* A log record with a log level greater than `Error` is logged
 * The module exits normally (triggering a flush of the buffer via an `unload` event)
 * `flush()` is called manually.  (e.g. `fileStream.flush()`)